jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-4/assignment-4.rst

 What to Submit to Moodle
 ========================

-* Submit your completed Digital (*.dig*) files to Moodle
+* Submit your modified ESAP Digital (*.dig*) files to Moodle
-* Submit your completed hex files for the programs
+* Submit your completed hex files for the machine code programs
-* Submit your completed esap file for the divide program
+* Submit your completed esap file for the divide assembly program
-* Submit the hex files for modifying look up tables
+* Submit the hex files for modifying the look up tables
 * Do **not** compress the files before uploading to Moodle